Find Affordable College Courses

 North Central Technical College undergraduate students pay an average of $3,723 in in-state tuition and fees each year.
 The average amount in student loans that allied health majors at North Central Technical College take out while working on their Associate Degree is $15,542.

-Northeast Wisconsin Technical College did quite well in this year’s ranking of the best places for allied health professions students to get a associate degree.
-It came in at #6 on the list.
-NWTC is a fairly large public school located in the midsize city of Green Bay.
+With a ranking of #6, Northeast Wisconsin Technical College did quite well on this year’s best value schools for allied health professions students working on their associate degree.
+NWTC is a large public school located in the city of Green Bay.

 In-state tuition fees for undergraduate students at NWTC are $4,734 per year.
 The average amount in student loans that allied health majors at NWTC take out while working on their Associate Degree is $23,759.